 Lymphadenectomy may lead to serious side effects including:

 - Cellulitis (bacterial infection).

 - Injury to nerve fibres, resulting in numbness

 Sentinel node biopsy involves biopsy of a lymph node soon after the primary cancer is diagnosed.
 A sentinel lymph node is the very first lymph node to which lymph from the cancer site is likely to drain, but is not yet enlarged.
 A negative sentinel lymph node biopsy indicates a lower risk that the cancer has spread than if the biopsy shows cancer cells.

 Sentinel node biopsy is performed by cancer surgeons as a staging procedure in some patients with skin cancer.
 Diagnoses include:

-Sentinel node biopsy is often offered to patients with melanoma.
 Melanoma specialists vary in their opinion regarding the value of the procedure.
 The use of sentinel node biopsy in melanoma patients has created much controversy in the medical literature.
 The clinical practice guidelines for the diagnosis and management of melanoma (Australia) updated in 2017, state:

 - More accurate staging, determining prognosis